hadhiabdulla/Network-Sniffer-Python/README.md

 ## Disclaimer

-This software is provided for educational purposes only.
+This software is provided as-is.
 The authors are not responsible for any misuse or damage caused by this program.
 Users are responsible for complying with all applicable laws and regulations.

 ## Contact

 For questions or support, please open an issue on GitHub.

----

-**Note:** This project is designed for B.Tech Computer Science Engineering students specializing in Cybersecurity.
-Always practice ethical hacking and follow responsible disclosure principles.